- Relocation Services

 If you need to talk to someone about starting the process, speak to our visa and immigration specialists.
 Contact the team.

 We have been moving classic cars and motorcycles from Germany to Canada since 1990.
-Speak to us today about a quote for importing your classic vehicle to Canada.
+Check out our FAQs for Auto Shipping or speak to us today about a quote for importing your classic vehicle to Canada.

 We have been moving pets with their families from Germany to Canada for over 30 years.
 To check the latest requirements and get a pet travel quote, talk to us today.